zhuang09-code/DATA440_final_project/README.md

 8. Rank faculty by final score

-The output will include each professor’s:
+The output will include each professor’s name, title, contact information, webpage, and final relevance score.

-·Name

-·Title

-·Contact information

-·Webpage

-·Final relevance score
+You can rerun the program with different research interests to explore different recommendations.